rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] info [<package-file-spec>...]``
     Lists description and summary information about installed and available packages.

+The info command limits the displayed packages the same way as the :ref:`list command<list_command-label>`.

 This command by default does not force a sync of expired metadata.
 See also :ref:`\metadata_synchronization-label`.

 .. _install_command-label: